-What do Disney and Star Wars have to do with selling electric Chevy Bolts?
+What do Disney and ‘Star Wars’ have to do with selling electric Chevy Bolts?
 Not much

-The electric car is charging in the garage, as a family packs it up for a road trip.
+The electric car is charging in the garage as a family packs it up for a road trip.
 Mom calls the little girl “Tink” as the little princess waves her wand to start the car.

 So begins a truly weird brand collaboration, as Chevy taps into the Disneyverse to help it pitch us on its new line of Bolt electric vehicles.